Skip to Main Content

 Private employers with 25 or more employees must use E-Verify to verify a person's work authorization and retain the verification record during the person's employment and for one year thereafter.
 N.C.
 Gen. Stat. §§ 64-25, 64-26.

-North Carolina state agencies, departments, institutions, community colleges, and local education agencies must also use E-Verify no later than the third working day after the hire.
+North Carolina agencies must also use E-Verify no later than the third working day after the hire.
 25 N.C.
 Admin.
 Code 1H.0636.

 Drug Testing

 Employers opting to utilize drug testing must follow testing requirements defined by North Carolina statutes and North Carolina Department of Labor regulations, although such provisions do not apply to employers required to test by the federal Department of Transportation or Nuclear Regulatory Commission.
 N.C.
-Gen. Stat.
-Ann. § 95-230 to 95-235 The employer must pay all reasonable expenses associated with all drug tests; however, the prospective or current employee must pay all reasonable costs associated with the retest process for positive results, including chain of custody, shipping, and retesting costs.
+Gen. Stat. §§ 95-230 to 95-235.
+The employer must pay all reasonable expenses associated with all drug tests not requested by the employee; however, the prospective or current employee must pay all reasonable costs associated with the retest process for positive results, including actual retesting costs, shipping expenses, and the cost of complying with chain of custody procedures.
 13 N.C.
 Admin.
 Code 20.0601- 0602.

 Employers are subject to civil penalties for violations of the controlled substance examination regulations.
 N.C.
 Gen. Stat. § 95-234.